madboynick/footshop-releases-scraper/README.md

 # footshop-releases-scraper

 Custom scraper for footshop releases page:
-Scrape all products with names
-Show stock for selected product
+Scrape all products with names and closing time of raffles Show stock for selected product

-Next update:
-Show also closing time of raffles

 Needed dependencies:
 got